HenryDore/stepper_buttons/README.md

 # stepper_buttons
-Circuit to drive a stepper motor with an A4988 driver and 2 push buttons
+A simple circuit and Arduino code to drive a stepper motor with an A4988 driver and 2 push buttons

 ## Circuit Diagram:
 ![Circuit diagram](circuit_diagram.png)